Design of new resonant haloscopes in the search for the darkmatter axion: a review of the first steps in the RADES collaboration: First Results

-To evaluate equations \ref{Pd} and \ref{eq:AL-->Power}, the external parameters of the system were measured.
-For the $T_{\text{sys}}$ the Y-method \cite{Y-method} was followed, the loaded Q-value was computed using $Q_l = f/\Delta f$ where $f$ was the resonant frequency of the cavity's first mode and $\Delta f$ was the resonance width.
-The cavity coupling was measured using the reflection coefficient $S_{11}$\footnote{To measure the cavity coupling a RF switch was installed after the data taking.The possibility to by-pass the LNA was thus not possible during data-taking.
+To evaluate (\ref{Pd}) and (\ref{eq:AL-->Power}), the external parameters of the system were measured.
+For the $T_{\text{sys}}$, the Y-method \cite{Y-method} was followed: the loaded Q-value was computed using $Q_l = f/\Delta f$ where $f$ was the resonant frequency of the cavity's first mode and $\Delta f$ was the resonance width.
+The cavity coupling was measured using the reflection coefficient $S_{11}$\endnote{To measure the cavity coupling, an RF switch was installed after the data taking.
+Bypassing the LNA was thus not possible during data taking.
 The $Q_l$ measured after the installation of the switch was similar to the one computed during the data-taking period.
-From this result it can be assumed that the measured coupling before and after the data-taking period was the same.}.
+From this result it can be assumed that the coupling measured before and after the data-taking period were the same.}.
 The geometric factor and volume were taken from simulations.
-The resolution bandwidth was determined by the DAQ specifications described in section \ref{section:Data Acquisition system}, the standard dark matter density value used by other axion haloscope experiment was used to enable comparisons with other results.
+The resolution bandwidth was determined by the DAQ specifications described in Section \ref{section:Data Acquisition system}; the standard dark matter density value used by other axion haloscope experiments was used to enable comparisons with other results.
 The magnetic field was provided by the CAST collaboration.
-Finally, an attenuation factor ($\eta$) had to be included to account for the losses between the cavity and the LNA.\\
+Finally, an attenuation factor ($\eta$) had to be included to account for the losses between the cavity and the LNA.

-Table \ref{table:physdimen5cav} lists the values for all the parameters needed to compute $g_{a\gamma}$.
-An exclusion limit with a 95\% credibility level on the axion-photon coupling constant of g$_{a\gamma}\gtrsim 4\times10^{-13}$~GeV$^{-1}$ over a mass range of 34.6738 $\mu$eV $< m_a <$ 34.6771 $\mu$eV was achieved.
+Table \ref{tab:Axion-paramters} lists the values for all the parameters needed to compute $g_{a\gamma}$.
+An exclusion limit with a 95\% credibility level on the axion--photon coupling constant of \mbox{g$_{a\gamma}\gtrsim 4\times10^{-13}$~GeV$^{-1}$} over a mass range of 34.6738 $\upmu$eV $< m_a <$ 34.6771 $\upmu$eV was achieved.
 This constitutes a significant improvement over the current strongest limit set by CAST at this mass.
 A detailed description of the first results can be found in \cite{Alvarez2021}.
-Figure \ref{fig:Exclusion-Limit} compares the CAST-RADES results with other haloscopes experiments and CAST’s solar axion results.
+Figure \ref{fig:Exclusion-Limit} compares the CAST-RADES results with other haloscopes experiments and CAST's solar axion results.

-\section{Envisaged work}
+\section{Envisaged Work}